Why Google Is Training 130,000 Electricians

 The Age of AI Needs Wires, Not Just Code

-Google is launching an initiative to train around 130,000 electricians across the U.S. Not programmers.
-Not roboticists.
-Electricians.
+Google is launching an initiative to train around 130,000 electricians across the U.S. Not programmers, not roboticists, electricians.

-Every AI interaction (every chat, prediction, and pixel) is backed by a data center, and those things eat energy like candy.
-They eat like my husband does…only more sparkly and less protein.
+You don’t power AI with magic, you power it with copper, conduit, and hands that know how to pull voltage through deadly lines.
+Every AI interaction (every chat, prediction, and pixel) is backed by a data center, and those things eat energy faster than I eat candy.
+They eat like my husband does…only more sparkly and a lot less protein.

 Training GPT-3 used more electricity than 100 U.S. homes do in a year.
 And that’s just one model.
 Running these models at scale is even worse.
+We’re not just training AI, we’re feeding it 24/7.

 Data Centers as the New Factories